bouzouidja/MobilityDB-AWS/README.md

-# scalable MobilityDB on AWS could services
+# Scaling MobilityDB on AWS cloud services

 This repository provides a configuration files in order to deploy the MobilityDB on AWS cloud using EKS service and Citus cluster.